hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

     ```

     Then you'll get prompted for a password.
 Enter the 'hack' password and you'll be logged in to the server.
+13. Type `sudo apt install -y build-essential dkms` in the secure shell session.
+You'll be asked for the 'hack' password again.
+13. When the install finishes, type `sudo mkdir -p /mnt/cdrom`.
+This creates a mount point for the guest additions ISO file.
+13. Go into the 'Devices' menu above the virtual machine console.
+Select 'Insert Guest Additions CD'.
+Then type `mount /dev/sr0 /mnt/cdrom` to mount the ISO.
+You'll see

+    ```
+    hack@hackoregon-base:~$ sudo mount /dev/sr0 /mnt/cdrom
+    mount: /dev/sr0 is write-protected, mounting read-only
+    ```
+14. Type `sudo /mnt/cdrom/VBoxLinuxAdditions.run`.
+The guest additions will be installed.
 14. Type `sudo shutdown -h now` to power off the virtual machine.
-You'll need to enter the password.
+You'll be logged out of the secure shell session and the virtual machine will shut down.
-15. Go to the VirtualBox "Snapshots" page and take a snapshot, so you can get back to this state.
+15. You now have a Ubuntu 16.04.1 LTS server virtual machine!
+Go to the VirtualBox "Snapshots" page and take a snapshot, so you can get back to this state.

 ## Installing the services
 1. Boot the machine up.